chaseruskin/legoHDL/docs/src/reference/cfg_files.md

 - Keys and sections are case-insensitive.
 - leading and trailing whitespace is trimmed from keys and regular values (indentation is ignored).

+## Grammar

+- Sections must be on their own line (ignoring leading whitespace).
+- A key declaration must be the beginning of a line (ignoring leading whitespace).

 ## Structure